 Just like with any other piece, aim for balance when defining the layout of your resume.
 You can use color, like Julia Miceli does above, as a tool to achieve it.

-Not a graphic designer?
-Check out the options we’ve provided below.
-They’re perfectly balanced and ready for you to edit and make your own.
+This template from Canva is perfectly balanced and ready for you to edit and make your own.